just-piskounov/symbolic_polynomials/README.md

 This jupyter notebook aims to present symbolic calculus over ploynomials.
 We use LaTeX for symbolic represnetations, and matplotlib to represent polynomials visually.
 The most important function is the polynomial multiplication function, and we showcase it via symbolic and graphical methods.
+It is a small example showcasing the most trivial case of symbolic calculus leveraging python